-This soup tastes very decadent but it is actually pretty healthy!
+This soup is like putting a loaded baked potato in a blender!
 Be sure to cook everything in the same pot so that the bacon flavor can infuse through.
 If you use low-sodium broth you may want to add salt, but otherwise this needs no seasoning.

 - 3 Tbsp butter